mikefarah/yq/pkg/yqlib/doc/usage/xml.md

 Encode and decode to and from XML.
 Whitespace is not conserved for round trips - but the order of the fields are.

-As yaml does not have the concept of attributes, xml attributes are converted to regular fields with a prefix to prevent clobbering.
-This defaults to "+", use the `--xml-attribute-prefix` to change.

 Consecutive xml nodes with the same name are assumed to be arrays.

 All values in XML are assumed to be strings - but you can use `from_yaml` to parse them into their correct types: